opensearch-project/project-website/_posts/2025-05-05-plan-execute-agent.md

 Whether you're managing cloud infrastructure, developing applications, or building AI-powered solutions, this new capability can help streamline your workflows and enhance your problem-solving capabilities.

-Now that we’ve seen the key features in 3.0, let’s understand the capabilities and workflow of the Plan–Execute–Reflect agent.
+Now let's explore the capabilities and workflow of the plan-execute-reflect agent.

-## What is the Plan–Execute–And-Reflect Agent?
+## What is the plan-execute-reflect agent?

-The [Plan–Execute–Reflect](https://docs.opensearch.org/docs/latest/ml-commons-plugin/agents-tools/agents/plan-execute-reflect/) agent is a long-running agent designed for complex, multi-step tasks.
-This agent is capable of breaking down a complex task into a series of simple steps (plan), executing each step and optimizing its plan based on intermediate step results.
-It uses a separate executor agent for the execution of sub steps.
+The [plan-execute-reflect](https://docs.opensearch.org/docs/latest/ml-commons-plugin/agents-tools/agents/plan-execute-reflect/) agent is a long-running agent designed for complex, multi-step tasks.
+This agent is capable of breaking down a complex task into a series of simple steps (plan), executing each step, and optimizing its plan based on intermediate step results.
+It uses a separate executor agent for the execution of substeps.

-Key features:
+Key features of this agent include the following:

-* Reflects on intermediate results to optimize the original plan.
+* Adaptive planning that evolves based on intermediate results
-* Allows using separate models for planning and execution by providing your own executor agent during registration.
-By default, a [conversational](https://docs.opensearch.org/docs/latest/ml-commons-plugin/agents-tools/agents/conversational/) agent is used as the executor.
+* Flexibility to use different models for planning and execution phases by specifying your own executor agent during registration (uses a [conversational](https://docs.opensearch.org/docs/latest/ml-commons-plugin/agents-tools/agents/conversational/) agent by default)
-* Executes asynchronously, allowing it to handle long-running workflows via background execution (async=true).
+* Asynchronous execution capability for handling long-running workflows in the background (when `async=true`)
-* Acts as an MCP client that can connect to multiple MCP servers.
+* Built-in MCP client functionality allowing connections to multiple MCP servers
-* Relies on function calling for tool execution thereby standardizing communication between the tool and model.
+* Standardized tool communication through function calling
-* Supports custom prompts.
-This allows users to tune this agent for specific use cases.
-Example: Observability Agent, Research Agent (via WebSearchTool), etc.
+* Support for custom prompts, enabling specialization for specific use cases such as Observability Agent or Research Agent (using WebSearchTool)

-The diagram below illustrates the execution flow of the Plan–Execute–Reflect agent.
+The following diagram illustrates the execution flow of the plan-execute-reflect agent.

 ![PlanExecuteReflect Agent Execution Workflow](/assets/media/blog-images/2025-05-05-plan-execute-agent/per-agent-execution-workflow.png){: .img-fluid}

-The workflow is as follows:
+The workflow consists of the following steps:

-1. User provides the Plan-Execute-Reflect agent with a task.
+1. A user provides the plan-execute-reflect agent with a task.
-2. Plan-Execute-Reflect agent forwards the task to the planner LLM
+2. The plan-execute-reflect agent forwards the task to the planner LLM.
-3. LLM returns with a plan (a series of steps to execute)
+3. The LLM returns a plan (a series of steps to execute).
-4. Plan-Execute-Reflect forwards the first step of the plan to the executor agent
+4. The plan-execute-reflect agent forwards the first step of the plan to the executor agent.
-5. Executor agent executes the steps and returns the response
+5. The executor agent executes the steps and returns the response.
-6. Plan-Execute-Reflect agent forwards the result of executed step and the original plan to the planner-LLM
+6. The plan-execute-reflect agent forwards the result of the executed step and the original plan to the planner LLM.
-7. Planner-LLM either returns the final result or a refined plan.
+7. The planner LLM either returns the final result or a refined plan.
-8. If the planner-LLM returns the final result, it is returned to the user.
-Else, the planner-LLM returns a new plan and execute the steps (4-7) until it has enough information to complete the task and return the result.
+8. If the planner LLM returns the final result, the results is returned to the user.
+Otherwise, the planner LLM returns a new plan and executes the steps (steps 4--7 on the diagram) until it has enough information to complete the task and return the result.

-For more technical details, visit this Github [issue](https://github.com/opensearch-project/ml-commons/issues/3745)
+For more technical details, see [this issue](https://github.com/opensearch-project/ml-commons/issues/3745).

-Let’s watch the agent in action by simulating a real-world failure and root causing an issue.
+Now let's see the plan-execute-reflect agent in action by simulating a real-world scenario.
+We'll walk through how it handles a practical problem by identifying an issue in a system and finding its root cause.

-## Simulating a Real-World Failure with the OpenTelemetry Demo App
+## Simulating a real-world failure using the OpenTelemetry demo app

-Modern distributed systems are complex.
-Microservices often communicate with each other in unpredictable ways, and information about what’s happening is spread across logs, traces, and metrics.
-OpenSearch offers a powerful suite of observability tools—including dashboards for metrics, logs, and traces—to help users monitor and troubleshoot distributed systems.
-However, when debugging complex failures, users are often left manually correlating signals across services and infrastructure layers.
+Modern distributed systems are complex and present significant monitoring challenges.
+Microservices often communicate with each other in unpredictable ways, and information about what's happening is spread across logs, traces, and metrics.
+OpenSearch offers a powerful suite of observability tools, including dashboards for metrics, logs, and traces, to help you monitor and troubleshoot distributed systems.
+However, when debugging complex failures, you are often left manually correlating signals across services and infrastructure layers.
 This process is generally slow and tedious.
-This is where Agents come in.
+This is where agents come in.
 By combining OpenSearch's observability data with reasoning and planning capabilities, these agents can automate root cause analysis, generate actionable insights, and significantly enhance the troubleshooting experience.

-We'll demonstrate how to use the Plan-Execute-Reflect agent to build an observability agent capable of root-causing an issue in a microservices application.
-We'll show you how to register the agent, run a task, and interpret the output—all with minimal setup and natural language input.
+We'll demonstrate how to use the plan-execute-reflect agent to build an observability agent capable of root-causing an issue in a microservices application.
+We'll show you how to register the agent, run a task, and interpret the output, using natural language input with minimal setup.

-We’ll simulate a failure in a microservices environment: a cart failure in an e-commerce application.
-For this, we’ll use the OpenTelemetry Demo application, a reference application that mimics a real-world system.
+We'll simulate a failure in a microservices environment: a cart failure in an e-commerce application.
+For this, we'll use the OpenTelemetry demo application, a reference application that mimics a real-world system.

-This application emits telemetry data—including logs, traces, and metrics—to OpenSearch, giving us rich observability signals.
-We’ll trigger a cart failure, then ask our observability agent to diagnose the root cause using these signals.
+This application emits telemetry data, including logs, traces, and metrics, to OpenSearch, giving us rich observability signals.
+We'll trigger a cart failure, then ask our observability agent to diagnose the root cause using these signals.

-For more details about the demo application, see [OpenTelemetry-Demo](https://opentelemetry.io/docs/demo/)
+For more information about the demo application, see [OpenTelemetry-Demo](https://opentelemetry.io/docs/demo/).

-### Triggering the Cart Failure
+### Triggering a cart failure

-The OpenTelemetry Demo uses flagd, a simple feature-flag service, to manage built-in fault scenarios.
-Flag values can be toggled through a web UI or by editing the demo’s configuration file directly.
+The OpenTelemetry Demo uses `flagd`, a simple feature-flag service, to manage built-in fault scenarios.
+You can toggle flag values using a web UI or by editing the demo's configuration file directly.
+To simulate a cart failure, perform the following steps:

-1. Deploy the application and navigate to the feature-flags dashboard at http://localhost:8080/feature
+1. Deploy the OpenTelemetry Demo application and navigate to the feature flag dashboard at[http://localhost:8080/feature](http://localhost:8080/feature).
-2. Find cartFailure and toggle it On, then click Save.
+2. Find **cartFailure** and toggle it to the **On** position, then select **Save**.
-3. Once enabled, the Empty Cart button in the frontend UI will stop working. http://localhost:8080/cart
+3. To access the cart, go to [http://localhost:8080/cart](http://localhost:8080/cart).
+Once the flag is enabled, the **Empty Cart** button in the frontend UI will stop working.
-4. Once you add an item to the cart and hit the Empty Cart button, you’ll start seeing error spans and logs in OpenSearch corresponding to the Cart Service failures.
+4. To generate the error condition, add at least one item to your shopping cart and then select the **Empty Cart** button.

+The operation will fail, triggering error spans and logs in OpenSearch corresponding to the Cart Service failures.

 With the cart failure now active, the demo application will emit error-level spans and log entries for the Cart Service.
-These signals form the basis of our root-cause analysis.
+These signals form the basis of our root cause analysis.

-## Investigating the Issue with an Observability Agent
+## Investigating the issue using an observability agent

-Let’s now try to identify the root cause of this issue using OpenSearch’s new Plan–Execute–Reflect agent.
-Instead of manually querying logs or sifting through traces, we’ll describe the problem to the agent and let it do the investigation.
-Let’s setup the agent.
+Let's now try to identify the root cause of this issue using OpenSearch's new plan-execute-reflect agent.
+Instead of manually querying logs or sifting through traces, we'll describe the problem to the agent and let it do the investigation.
+Let's set up the agent using the following steps.

-For more details about the agent, see [Plan-Execute-Reflect Agent](https://docs.opensearch.org/docs/latest/ml-commons-plugin/agents-tools/agents/plan-execute-reflect/)
+For more information about the agent, see [Plan-execute-reflect agent](https://docs.opensearch.org/docs/latest/ml-commons-plugin/agents-tools/agents/plan-execute-reflect/).

-### Step 1.
-Register the LLM
+### Step 1: Register the LLM

-Let’s register the LLM to be used with the agent.

-In this example, we will be using a Claude 3.7-sonnet model deployed on Amazon Bedrock.
+Register the LLM to be used with the agent.
+In this example, we will be using a Claude 3.7 Sonnet model deployed on Amazon Bedrock.

-For more information about connecting your LLM to the agent, see [Connecting to LLMs](https://docs.opensearch.org/docs/latest/ml-commons-plugin/agents-tools/agents/plan-execute-reflect/#supported-llms)
+For more information about connecting your LLM to the agent, see [Connecting to LLMs](https://docs.opensearch.org/docs/latest/ml-commons-plugin/agents-tools/agents/plan-execute-reflect/#supported-llms).

-#### 1.1 Register the connector
+#### Step 1.1: Register the connector

 ```json
 POST /_plugins/_ml/connectors/_create